Sosa183/Using-machine-learning-to-detect-malicious-URLs/MEDIUM-ARTICLE-DRAFT-V1.md

 At first, PowerShell gave:

-pip : The term 'pip' is not recognized as the name of a cmdlet...
+pip: The term 'pip' is not recognized as the name of a cmdlet...

 So instead of pip, I used: